tracim/tracim/backend/doc/branding.md

 ### Main logo displayed in the top-left of the header bar

 Copy your image in `<branding_folder>/images/tracim-logo.png`.
-Its size should be 150x38 pixels.
+Its size should be between 150x30 and 150x50 pixels.

 ### Progressive webapp icons for Android and iOS devices